pu2clr/Magnetic_Loop_Antenna_Tuner/sources/README.md

 The [ArduinoOneCapacitor folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/sources/ArduinoOneCapacitor) has the [Arduino sketch](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoOneCapacitor/ArduinoOneCapacitor.ino).

-The sketch is docummented and can help you to understand the protocol used to communicate with Android Device.
-Plese, Drop out (disconnect) the Bluetooth from Arduino to upload this sketch to Arduino.
-After upload, connect again the bluetooth to Arduino.
+The sketch is documented and can help you to understand the protocol used to communicate with Android Device.
+Please, Dropout (disconnect) the Bluetooth from Arduino to upload this sketch to Arduino.
+After upload, connect again the Bluetooth to Arduino.

 __The bluetooth shield have to be desconected during the sketch upload process__.